jwijenbergh/FOD/doc/installation/v1.7/generic.md

     cp urls.py.dist urls.py

 ### Device Configuration
-Flowspy generates and commits flowspec rules to a device via netconf.
+FoD generates and commits flowspec rules to a device via netconf.
 You have to create an account with rw access to flowspec and set these credentials in settings.py.
 See Configuration for details.